London’s Best Private Dining Rooms

 There you are, just living your life, when your mum declares you need to book a private dining room because your aunt’s schnauzer finally bagged a podium place at Crufts.
 Just us?
-Okay, well, there’s many reasons you might need a private dining room.
-So whether it’s a family celebration, a big birthday, a press launch, or your boss has tasked you with scouting out a location for your work party, here are the best private dining rooms in London.
+OK, well, there are many reasons you might need a private dining room.
+Whether it’s a family celebration, a big birthday, a press launch, or your boss has tasked you with scouting out a location for your work party, here are the best private dining rooms in London.

 Capacity: The Garden Room - 8 / The Pasta Room - 10

-We’ve had dreams about a place called The Pasta Room, but they mostly involved Jeff Goldblum hand-feeding us tagliatelle whilst he told us we were special.
-Sadly, Jeff isn’t part of the private dining package at upmarket Italian spot Luca, but they do have a pasta room nonetheless.
+We’ve had dreams about a place called The Pasta Room, but they mostly involved Jeff Goldblum hand feeding us tagliatelle while he told us we were special.
+Sadly, Jeff isn’t part of the private dining package at upmarket Italian spot Luca, but the Clerkenwell restaurant does have a pasta room nonetheless.
 It’s where the chefs make fresh pasta daily and is designed to look and feel like a traditional Italian home kitchen.
-In case that doesn’t take your fancy, there’s also The Garden Room that overlooks the open kitchen, with enough foliage and warm lighting to make it one of London’s most romantic private dining room.
+In case that doesn’t take your fancy, there’s also The Garden Room that overlooks the open kitchen, with enough foliage and warm lighting to potentially make it London’s most romantic private dining room.

-Your boss keeps referring to you by the name of someone they fired six months ago.
+Your boss keeps calling you the name of someone they fired six months ago.
 Booking Holborn Dining Room’s private dining space for that project dinner is exactly the kind of power move that might, maybe, get them to call you by your real name.
 Or at least the name of someone who’s still employed at the company.
-By day, The Pie Room serves eat-in and takeaway fresh pies.
-By night it’s an exclusive private dining space with easy access to the curried mutton pie as well as other British classics like Roast Suffolk pork belly and sticky toffee pudding.
-Between the simple candelabras, red leather setting, and metal pie moulds on the walls, this place is a proper charmer.
+A kitchen by day, come night The Pie Room is an exclusive private dining space with easy access to the curried mutton pie, as well as other British classics like roast Suffolk pork belly and sticky toffee pudding.
+Between the simple candelabras, red leather setting, and metal pie moulds on the walls, this place in Holborn is a proper charmer.

 Minimum Spend: There’s no hire fee or minimum spend, but the feasting menu is £35 per person.
 Dinner only.